Skip to Content

 • Regularly reviewing and updating all information content to ensure accuracy and currency.

-• Gathering and analysing statistics regarding the usage of our communication channels where possible.
-We will use these statistics to inform our policy and decision-making regarding communication and information provision in the Library (Table 1 summarises the channels and media we currently use to communicate with our customers and, where possible, how we can gather evidence of use).
+• Gathering and analysing usage statistics across our communication channels where possible.
+We will use these statistics to inform our policy and decision-making regarding communication and information provision by the Library (Table 1 summarises the channels and media we currently use to communicate with our customers and, where possible, how we can gather evidence of use).

 • Listening to and responding to customer suggestions regarding our communication and information provision.